Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 };
 ```

-There is a 4th action that can be used in the context of react-native application (which doesn't use iframe under the hood)
+There is a fourth action that can be used in the context of React Native application (which doesn't use iframe under the hood)

-- request for the list of templates for a document.
-The action directly return the list of templates
+- Request for the list of templates for a document.
+The action directly returns the list of templates
   - type: `GET_TEMPLATES`
-  - payload: (mandatory) document data as returned by `getData` method from [@govtechsg/open-attestation](https://github.com/Open-Attestation/open-attestation)
+  - payload: (mandatory) document data as returned by the `getData` method from [@govtechsg/open-attestation](https://github.com/Open-Attestation/open-attestation)

+  The following is a code example:

 ```javascript
 const action = {